 In February 2010 Chloe moved from London to Berlin with her German husband and gave birth to their twins a few months later.
 Twin motherhood in a foreign country has unquestionably been her hardest and most awe-inspiring challenge so far, in terms of physical and emotional stamina, steadfastness, ingenuity and organisation.
 But there are the tears of laughter to wash away the tears of fatigue, and between blogging about her experiences, working as a freelance copywriter and translator, running half marathons and cooking soul-lifting meals, she is happy, sane and ambitious for the next phase.

-Chloe is also a co-author of Germany for Beginners: The German Way Expat Guidebook, based on the German Way Expat Blog.
+Chloe is also one of the co-authors of Germany for Beginners: The German Way Expat Guidebook, based on the German Way Expat Blog.

 • View all posts by Chloe »